Out of Time Witness Statement

 Grounds for completing an Out of Time witness statement (TE7 and TE9)

-An Out of Time Witness Statement/Statutory Declaration may be submitted on one of the following four specific grounds.
+An Out of Time Witness Statement/Statutory Declaration can be submitted on one of the following four grounds.
 These are that:

 - You did not receive a Notice to Owner/parking ticket (usually because all notices had been sent to a previous address).

-- You appealed the PCN to the council within 28 days but you had not received a Notice of Rejection.
+- You appealed the PCN to the council (or Dart Charge) within 28 days but did not receive a Notice of Rejection.

 - Within 28 days, you had appealed the rejection to the Adjudicator but you had not received a response.

-- That you had paid the PCN in full (before a warrant had been issued).
+- That you had paid the PCN (or Dart Charge) in full (before a warrant had been issued).

 I have more than one parking debt (or Dart Charge).

-If you have been contacted by Marston Group, Equita Ltd or JBW Judicial Services in relation to a Dart Charge that you had been unaware of, then a Dart Charge Out of Time witness statement can be submitted.
-Because of the large number of Dart Charge enquiries that we receive, we have a separate page dedicated to a Dart Charge Out of Time witness statement (or late appeals) here.
+The companies that enforce unpaid Dart charges are Marston, Equita Ltd and JBW.
+Because of the very large number of Dart Charge enquiries that we receive, we have a separate page dedicated to a Dart Charge Out of Time witness statement (or late appeals) here.